Okaza03/dashboard-icons/README.md

 > Swap the size (`64, 128, 256, 512`) and the icon name.

+## List of avaliable icons
+See [overview.txt](https://raw.githubusercontent.com/okaza03/dashboard-icons/main/overview.txt) for the full list.

 ## Adding icons
 1. Put SVGs in the right folder:
    - Full-color → `svg/color/<name>.svg`